 Our restructuring program, which we refer to as the "Global Growth and Efficiency Program," is ongoing.
 The Global Growth and Efficiency Program's initiatives are expected to help us ensure sustained solid worldwide growth in unit volume, organic sales, operating profit and earnings per share and enhance our global leadership positions in our core businesses.
 While implementation of the Global Growth and Efficiency Program is well underway and many of the initiatives under the program have been successfully implemented or are nearing completion, the successful implementation of the remainder of the program presents significant organizational challenges and, in some cases, may require successful negotiations with third parties.
 As a result, we may not be able to realize all of the remaining anticipated benefits from the Global Growth and Efficiency Program.
 Events and circumstances, such as financial or strategic difficulties, delays and unexpected costs may occur that could result in our not realizing all of the remaining anticipated benefits or our not realizing such benefits on our expected timetable.
-In addition, changes in foreign exchange rates or in tax, labor or immigration laws may result in our not achieving the remaining anticipated cost savings as measured in U.S. dollars.
-If we are unable to realize the remaining anticipated savings of the Global Growth and Efficiency Program, our ability to fund other initiatives and enhance profitability may be adversely affected.
-Any failure to implement the Global Growth and Efficiency Program in accordance with our expectations could adversely affect our business, results of operations, cash flows and financial condition.
+In addition, changes in foreign exchange rates or in tax, labor or immigration laws may result in our not achieving the remaining anticipated costs savings as measured in U.S. dollars.
+If we are unable to realize the remaining anticipated savings of the Global Growth and Efficiency Program in accordance with our expectations could adversely affect our business, results of operations, cash flows and financial condition.
 For additional information regarding the Global Growth and Efficiency Program, refer to Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations - Significant Items Impacting Comparability" and "- Restructuring and Related Implementation Charges."